git clone https://github.com/openliberty/guide-maven-multimodules.git

 functions so that they add, subtract, multiply, and divide 2 numbers respectively.

-Now revisit the application at the http://localhost:9080/converter/ URL.
-Try entering a height in centimetres and see if it converts correctly.
+Now check out the application again at the http://localhost:9080/converter/ URL.
+Try entering a height in centimeters and see whether it converts correctly.

 Testing the multi-module application